Kamilbur/Bentley-Ottmann/README.md

 # Bentley-Ottmann
 Bentley-Ottmann algorithm for computational geometry laboratories.
 It finds segments intersections.

-What is interesting about this particular algorithm is its time complexity, which is O((n + k) log(n)), where n is number of segments and k number of intersections.
+What is interesting about this particular algorithm, is its time complexity, which is O((n + k) log(n)), where n is number of segments and k number of intersections.
 For k = o(n^2 / log(n)) it is an improvement on a naive approach, which checks every pair of segments and has time complexity O(n^2).